Allen-JoeH/Allen-JoeH/README.md

 Hi, I’m Joe.
-I'm currently trying to improve at Bash and Python.
+I'm currently trying to improve at Python, JavaScript and MySQL

 <!---